 Raphael Dalleo is Professor of Literary Studies in the Department of English at Bucknell University.
 He teaches world literature in English with a particular focus on Caribbean studies and postcolonial theory.

-His current research focuses on Caribbean cultural and political responses to the U.S. occupation of Haiti from 1915 to 1934.
+His most recent book focuses on Caribbean cultural and political responses to the U.S. occupation of Haiti from 1915 to 1934.
 He was selected as a Scholar-in-Residence by the New York Public Library’s Schomburg Center for Research in Black Cultures to carry out this research.
 In fall 2016, this research was published as American Imperialism Undead: The Occupation of Haiti and the Rise of Caribbean Anticolonialism (University of Virginia Press, 2016).
 The book won the 2017 Gordon K. and Sibyl Lewis prize for best book about the Caribbean, awarded by the Caribbean Studies Association.

 He serves on the International Advisory Boards of Journal of West Indian Literature and Latino Studies, and spent five years as review editor of Anthurium: A Caribbean Studies Journal.
 He is a founding member of the Modern Language Association’s Caribbean Forum and chaired the forum’s executive committee in 2020.